lzy3691101/final_project/final_project_datasets.md

 The multi-year nature of the data set may prove to be a data-wrangling challenge.
 Nonetheless, the overall size of the set across years makes it approachable — perhaps even more so than prior options.

-> Moreover, forecasting is not explicitly covered here, so model selection may be a panel OLS by year or a decision tree regressor.
+> Moreover, forecasting is not explicitly covered in this portion of the course, so model selection may be a panel OLS by year or a decision tree regressor.

 ---

 ### Option 7: All Trump Tweets

 A live-updating JSON database is available containing all of President Donald J. Trump's tweets.
 The data set also includes basic metadata: time tweeted, retweets, favorites, and more.
-The dataset is updated hourly.
+It is updated hourly.

 **Possible areas to examine:**

 - How does specific word choice affect engagement?
-- How does wordc hoice change over time?
+- How does word choice change over time?

 **Difficulty Assessment**

 Natural language processing is taught relatively late in our curriculum.
 Thus, this data set relies on an aggressive back-loaded project schedule.
-Moreover, this data set is available in JSON, meaning the user will need to explore it independently  using Pandas or use the `JSON` package in Python to read in the data.
+Moreover, this data set is available in JSON, meaning the user will need to explore it independently  using Pandas or use the `JSON` package in Python to read it in.

 > This is a great example of data you should use to continue practicing your new skill set beyond this course.